 Again, the FootJoy Pure Touch Limited and the Titleist Players stand out in this metric.
 Both gloves are constructed from high-quality Cabretta leather.
 They are soft and supple to provide a slight tackiness and just the right thickness without unnecessary seams or extra patches of material.
 Both gloves offer an ergonomic fit and excellent feel with no bunched up fabric, and just a soft, uniform layer of high-grade leather between your hand and the club.

 Also performing well in this metric are the two TaylorMade models that we tested, the Tour Preferred and the Tour Preferred Flex.
-Both gloves are constructed from AAA Cabretta Soft Tech Leather that provides an ideal thickness, softness, and tackiness.
-The fit and ergonomics of these two gloves are not quite as precise as the Pure Touch and the Titleist, but the high-quality materials do enhance their grip and feel.
+Both of these are constructed from AAA Cabretta Soft Tech Leather that provides an ideal thickness, softness, and tackiness.
+The fit and ergonomics of these two models are not quite as precise as the Pure Touch and the Titleist, but the high-quality materials do enhance their sensitivity and grip.

 The Bionic StableGrip is unique in this category with its embedded 3D padding on the palm and around the fingers that helps enhance grip pressure on the club.
 Conversely, this design tends to mute some sensation between your hand and the club since there are extra layers of dense padding in between.
 This glove could be a good option for golfers with hand ailments like arthritis, who may struggle to maintain a firm grip on the club and need the extra padding for comfort.
-For golfers who may participate in competitions governed by the United States Golf Association (USGA), or like to follow USGA rules in their casual rounds strictly, the StableGrip is only legal with a medical exception.
+For golfers who may participate in competitions governed by the United States Golf Association (USGA) or who like to strictly follow USGA rules in their casual rounds, the StableGrip is only legal with a medical exception.